koudounasalkis/Subgroup-Analysis-in-Speech-Models/README.md

 **RQ1.
 How can we automatically identify and describe the most problematic subgroups for a given combination of SLU model, dataset, and task?**

 We can apply our methodology to detect subgroups that *diverge* for the average behavior.
-The following table considers for example the **wav2vec 2.0 base model** and all datasets in analysis (FSC, SLURP, IEMOCAP, LibriSpeech), highlighting the most negatively and positively divergent subgroups for each dataset, with their corresponding $f$ and $\Delta f$ values, training and test supports.
+The following table considers, for example, the **wav2vec 2.0 base model** and all datasets in analysis (FSC, SLURP, IEMOCAP, LibriSpeech), highlighting the most negatively and positively divergent subgroups for each dataset, with their corresponding $f$ and $\Delta f$ values, training and test supports.

 | **$Dataset$** | **$Subgroups$** | **$Sup_{train}$** | **$Sup_{test}$** | **$f$** | **$\Delta_f$** | **$t_{value}$** |
 |:-----------:|:---------------------------------------------------:|:-------------:|:------------:|:-------:|:------:|:------:|